Oliver Travel Trailers

 Accessible primarily by canoe, the Boundary Waters in northern Minnesota is one of America’s most beautiful and remote adventures.

-If you plan to head to the northeastern region of Minnesota, you should consider stopping at the Boundary Waters Canoe Area.
-There are over 1,200 miles of canoe routes that will keep you busy on the water.
-For those who prefer to enjoy quality time on land, though, there are 12 unique hiking trails that are worth the trip.
+If you plan to visit the northeastern region of Minnesota, consider stopping at the Boundary Waters Canoe Area.
+Over 1,200 miles of canoe routes will keep you busy on the water.
+For those who prefer to enjoy quality time on land, though, 12 unique hiking trails are worth the trip.

-There is wide availability for RVs and travel trailers with more than 2,000 designated campsites available.
-Keep in mind there are more than 250 backcountry campsites outside the wilderness area that offer camping, fishing, and over 1,500 miles of canoe routes to enjoy.
+RVs and travel trailers are widely available, and more than 2,000 designated campsites are available.
+Remember, more than 250 backcountry campsites outside the wilderness area offer camping, fishing, and over 1,500 miles of canoe routes to enjoy.

 Plan your adventure: Boundary Waters